LegendaryMagma/legendarymagma.github.io/lego.md

 **operating manual for your lego-technic-42110-land-rover-defender**

-This page includes the missing operating instructions for your lego-technic-42110-land-rover-defender that Lego doesn't make!
+This page includes brief operating instructions for your lego-technic-42110-land-rover-defender and should help manage your expectations about how it works.

-N.B.
-Your lego-technic-42110-land-rover-defender works amazingly well considering all parts are made of plastic however in some operational states the forces are too great so their will be slippage causing a clicking sound.
-Because of the limits of plastic component lego this is just the way it is.
-Try turning the stearing wheel and you get a sense that the components are at there limits of maintaining their rigidity and not flexing too much at their extreme positions.
+Your lego-technic-42110-land-rover-defender works amazingly well considering all parts are made of plastic.
+There are some operational states where the forces are too great for the plastic components.
+There will likely be gear slippage and a clicking sound if the forces are too great for the plastic components.
+For example,  turn the stearing wheel to the limits and you get a sense that the components are remaining rigid and are flexing too much.

 **Operational States**
 Range - high or low --> operated by right shifter